Affiliate Psychotherapist (part-time)

 - Strong candidates will have demonstrated experience in employing a systemic and anti-oppressive approach to clinical practice with specific attention to race, power, and privilege within the therapeutic dynamic/relationship.

-- Strong candidates will have demonstrated experience in and ability to practice from a clinical lens that incorporates a systemic understanding of any given client’s presenting concerns, relational dynamics between the therapist and client(s), etc.
+- Strong candidates will have demonstrated experience in and ability to practice from a clinical lens that incorporates a systemic understanding of any given client’s presenting concerns, intersections of identify, and relational dynamics between the therapist and client(s) given the therapists intersecting identities, etc.

 - Proficiency in more than one language (including English)